Cornelii/TIL/Debugging/git&remote_repo.md

 `The page build failed for the 'master' branch with the following error`

 Add empty file named `.nojekyll` into the repository.

+#### 4. When git push, Git keep asking for username & password

+1. in the specific repository
+2. `git config credential.helper store`

+then push once more with username & passwordss